Dyscariosis and the Threat of Cervical Cancer

-In August 2010, after a routine cervical smear I was informed, that I had a small cellular change in my cervix, known as mild dyscariosis that threatened cancer if left untreated, and that I would have to undergo a minor procedure to remove these cells.
-The procedure is called a Loop Electrosurgical Excision Procedure, or LEEP.
+In August 2010, after a routine cervical smear.
+I was informed that I had a small cellular change in my cervix, known as mild dyscariosis, threatening cancer if left untreated.
+I was told that I would have to undergo a minor procedure to remove these cells.
+The procedure was called a Loop Electrosurgical Excision Procedure, or LEEP.
 It is also known as LETZ in the US, and is similar to a Cone Biopsy.

 No Nerve Endings in the Cervix?